defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/invariants-writing.md

 - It has a single contract, where Grifters can provide a type of tokens and users can send ETH to get it, following a pricing function.
 - The protocol is getting a fee on each sale, in ETH, which can be redeemed via a dedicated function.

 The accounting invariants should cover every actor’s balance and how it evolves through time (ie WonderPump token balance should be the sum of deposit minus token sold).
-A small, simplified, balance sheet helps doing this, as well as a summary of the accounting operations (this will already cover most of the ghost variables used):
+A small, simplified, balance sheet helps doing this, as well as a summary of the accounting operations (this will already tell us most of the ghost variables we need):

-- On the left side, list all the protocol liabilities (the token which are still in balance but “owned” to someone → a protocol fee) and “equity” (basically, how were the asset funded) → the main characteristic is these token are in balance but are not “accessible” anymore
+- On the left side, list all the protocol liabilities (the token which are still in balance but “owned” to someone → a protocol fee) and “equity” (basically, how were the asset funded) → the main characteristic is these token are in protocol's balance but are not “accessible” anymore
 - On the right side, list all the protocol assets (the token the protocol can “use” to do something) → these are the “tools” of the protocol (eg the token deposited by Grifter)
-- As in traditional accounting, at each moment in time, both side should be equals (ideally - as there are sometimes some shortcut taken, this is a weak condition) or at least assets should be greater than liabilities (strong condition)
+- As in traditional accounting, at each moment in time, both side should be equals (ideally - as there are sometimes some shortcut taken, this is a weak condition) or at least assets should be greater than liabilities (strong condition, as it is the protocol's solvability)
 - The “accounting operation” are then describing the relation between all the balances (eg “a token deposit should increase the contract balance and the amount available to sell”)
 - Here is WonderSwap accounting - if you have an accounting background, you’d notice it is only schematic: